aidantr/FuzzyCRegression.jl/docs/src/package.md

 ## Fitting the FCR model
 There are two ways to fit an FCR model, depending on whether the data is stored as a DataFrame or as a set of arrays.

-If the dataset is stored as a [DataFrame](https://dataframes.juliadata.org/stable/), the model can be fit using `fit(df,y,X,G,m,...)`, where the variables are referenced by their column names. `G` specifies the number of groups and `m` represents the regulariation parameter, where group membership becomes less fuzzy as `m` approaches 1.
+If the dataset is stored as a [DataFrame](https://dataframes.juliadata.org/stable/), the model can be fit using `fit(df,y,X,G,m,...)`, where the variables are referenced by their column names. `G` specifies the number of groups and `m` represents the regularization parameter, where group membership becomes less fuzzy as `m` approaches 1.
 For example, using the iris dataset from [RDatasets](https://github.com/JuliaStats/RDatasets.jl):

 ```julia
 using FuzzyCRegression, RDatasets